 7.1.
 Potential responses to pre-assessment issues

-The scoping exercise carried out as part of Project Inshore has identified four fisheries in the district which are locally important and where the Devon and Severn IFCA are best placed to lead on the development of stock management.
+The scoping exercise carried out as part of Project Inshore has identified six fisheries in the district which are locally important and where Southern IFCA are best placed to lead on the development of stock management.
 These are: